malt1114/Graph-Based-fMRI-Representations-Exploring-Differentiation-of-Neurodiversity/README.md

 ADHD-200: s3://fcp-indi/data/Projects/ADHD200/RawDataBIDS/NYU

 # C-PAC
 The data used in this paper, originates from the data sources above.
-However, due to storage limits on GitHub, the data would have to be processed locally.
-As such, use the default pipeline in the "C-PAC" folder, along side the C-PAC Docker or Singularity container.
+However, due to storage limits on GitHub, the data should be obtained by running scripts locally.
+This can be done though the use of the default pipeline in the "C-PAC" folder, alongside the C-PAC Docker or Singularity container.

 For more information about C-PAC and how to set up see: https://fcp-indi.github.io/docs/latest/user/quick.html